coldshrine/study-notes/books/designing-data-intensive-applications.md

 It can happen that transaction A is stuck waiting for transaction B to release its lock, and vice versa (_deadlock_).

 **The performance for transaction throughput and response time of queries are significantly worse under two-phase locking than under weak isolation.**

+A transaction may have to wait for several others to complete before it can do anything.

+Databases running 2PL can have unstable latencies, and they can be very slow at high percentiles.
+One slow transaction, or one transaction that accesses a lot of data and acquires many locks can cause the rest of the system to halt.

+##### Predicate locks

+With _phantoms_, one transaction may change the results of another transaction's search query.

+In order to prevent phantoms, we need a _predicate lock_.
+Rather than a lock belonging to a particular object, it belongs to all objects that match some search condition.

+Predicate locks applies even to objects that do not yet exist in the database, but which might be added in the future (phantoms).